Search Engine Optimization

-What this means is that the voice assistants are using context and history to conduct search in a whole new way.
+What this means is that voice assistants are using context and history to conduct searches in a whole new way.
 If you ask Alexa to order you toilet paper, she doesn’t give you a list of the available brands and sizes of toilet paper.
 She asks you if you want to buy Cottonelle, because that’s what you last bought on Amazon.

 Messaging Apps Are The New Search

 Your grandma was right: no one calls anyone anymore.
 Younger generations don’t like to talk on the phone at all, and people across age groups are finding that calling for information just isn’t the best way to find out information any more.